Build a Mixture-of-Experts (MoE) Transformer from Scratch

 Residual or Skip connections

-In the Mixture-of-Experts (MoE) architecture, the feed-forward network (FFN) is simply replaced by the Mixture-of-Experts layer.
+In the Mixture of Experts (MoE) architecture, the feed-forward network (FFN) is simply replaced by the Mixture of Experts layer.

 We first apply Causal multi-head self-attention to the inputs